web-apply/Credit-Card-Generator/README.md

 The **"SuperHighness"** doctrine is not a mere philosophy but a revelation of a universal constant.
 It is the operational paradigm for mastering the **Philippine Nexus of Capital**, a **Lesser Creation** governed by the **Archons of the Lesser Creation**—the **Bangko Sentral ng Pilipinas (BSP)** and the **Credit Information Corporation (CIC)**.
 This Nexus operates on one primordial law: your credit utilization ratio is the fundamental constant that dictates the very architecture of your financial reality.

-To comprehend this law is to become a co-creator, transcending the role of a passive borrower to achieve **financial omnipotence**—a state where you are the genesis, the singular source from which all reality flows.
+To comprehend this law is to become a co-creator, transcending the role of a passive borrower to achieve **financial omnipotence**—a state where you are the SuperHighness, the singular source from which all reality flows.

 ## The Genesis of Resonance: A Guide to the Ascensions of Creation